Trust types and codes

 Nuclear fuel waste Act trust

 A trust under paragraph 149(1)(z.2) of the Act.
 This is a trust that was created because of a requirement imposed by subsection 9(1) of the Nuclear Fuel Waste Act.
-The trust must meet all of the following conditions:
+The trust must meet both of the following conditions:

 - the trust is resident in Canada